coredns/corefile-migration/README.md

 This Go library provides a set of functions to help handle migrations of CoreDNS Corefiles to be compatible with new versions of CoreDNS.

-Not all plugins are suported by this tool.
-Currently only the kubernetes and related plugins are supported.
+**Not all plugins are suported by this tool.** Currently only plugins found in the [default Kubernetes deployment](https://github.com/coredns/deployment/tree/master/kubernetes) of CoreDNS are supported.

 ## Notifications